Intimate Encounters Marriage Group

 We will be having an informational meeting in August.
 If you or someone you know is interested in learning more about this group, please contact Jen Cole at 925-212-2329 or Michele Sandstrom at 561-889-8705

 There are couples waiting and willing to walk with you through difficulty and to encourage you to go the distance.
-They are marriage mentors.
+Marriage mentors invest in you, to be a sounding board and a safe place for your relationship.

 What is marriage mentoring?

 Marriage mentoring is when a more seasoned married couple links with a less experienced married couple to provide a relational safety net to foster growth toward a godly, thriving marriage.
-The couples agree to meet regularly for a defined period of time; they agree on outcomes, and they mutually invest in one another's development and well-being.
+The couples agree to meet regularly for a defined period of time, generally 3 - 6 months; they agree on outcomes, and they mutually invest in one another's development and well-being.

 Who can be mentored?